Bennet Sherard, 1st Earl of Harborough: Early life

 Born on 9 October 1677, he was the second, but only surviving, son and heir of the former Elizabeth Christopher and Bennet Sherard, 2nd Baron Sherard, an MP for Leicestershire who served as Lord Lieutenant of Rutland.
 His sister, Hon.
 Lucy Sherard, married John Manners, 2nd Duke of Rutland.

 His mother was the daughter and co-heiress of Sir Robert Christopher of Alford.
 His paternal grandfather was William Sherard, 1st Baron Sherard, a member of the Honourable Band of Gentlemen Pensioners under King James I. Through his sister, he was uncle to Lord Sherard Manners, MP for Tavistock, Lady Caroline Manners (wife of Sir Henry Harpur, 5th Baronet and, secondly, Sir Robert Burdett, 4th Baronet), Lady Lucy Manners (wife of William Graham, 2nd Duke of Montrose), Lord Robert Manners, and Lord Charles Manners, among others.
 Through his uncle Hon.
 Philip Sherard, also an MP for Rutland, he was a first cousin of Bennet Sherard and Margaret Sherard, the wife of The Most Rev. John Gilbert, Archbishop of York.

 Career

+In 1697 he was serving under his father (the Lord Lieutenant of Rutland) as captain of the Troop of Rutland Horse Militia.
 In 1700, he succeeded his father Bennet as Baron Sherard, of Leitrim, and shortly thereafter as Lord Lieutenant of Rutland, and was made deputy lieutenant of Lincolnshire the same year.
 He held these offices until his dismissal in 1712.
 From 1701 to 1702, he was MP for Leicestershire, and was returned for Rutland in 1713.

 He held that seat until 19 October 1714, when he was created Baron Sherard, of Harborough, in the Peerage of Great Britain, and entered the House of Lords.
 In 1715, he was reappointed to the Lord-Lieutenancy of Rutland, which he held until his death.
 He was created Viscount Sherard on 31 October 1718 and Earl of Harborough on 8 May 1719.